nickundin/nickundin/README.md

+# About Me
 Hi, I’m @nickundin!
-I am a third-year computer science student at the University of Georgia, and I’m currently interested in learning software engineering (although cybersecurity is also pretty cool).
+I am a third-year computer science student at the University of Georgia, and I’m currently interested in front-end web development and software engineering.
 <br/>
 # Languages
 ### Proficient